Monty Python and the Holy Grail: Soundtrack

 Innes was supposed to write the film's soundtrack in its entirety, but after the team watched the movie with Innes's soundtrack, they decided to go instead with "canned" music, music borrowed from existing stock recordings.
 One problem with Innes's music, apparently, was that they considered it too appropriate, so that, according to Python scholar Darl Larsen, it "undercut the Pythons' attempt at undercutting the medieval world they were trying to depict".

-ReleaseMonty Python and the Holy Grail had its theatrical debut in the United Kingdom on 3 April 1975, followed by a United States release on 27 April 1975.
-It was re-released on 14 October 2015 in the United Kingdom.
+Release

+Advance publicity for Monty Python and the Holy Grail included a theatrical trailer incorporating scenes from the film, footage not included in the film (Arthur knighting a peasant only to stab him when the prop castle in the background falls over), and excerpts of Graeme Garden and Terry Jones in a parody of Ingmar Bergman's The Seventh Seal filmed for the 1967 sketch comedy series Twice a Fortnight.
+Narrated largely by British actor Burt Kwouk in Mandarin Chinese, the trailer concludes by advertising a Chinese restaurant ostensibly located four minutes from where the film is playing.Monty Python and the Holy Grail had its theatrical debut in London on 3 April 1975, followed by a screening on 27 April 1975 at the Century Plaza Cinemas in Los Angeles.
+It opened to the public in the United States at Cinema II in New York City on 28 April.

 The film had its television premiere 25 February 1977 on the CBS Late Movie.
 Reportedly, the Pythons were displeased to discover a number of edits were done by the network to reduce use of profanity and the showing of blood.
 The troupe pulled back the rights and thereafter had it broadcast in the United States only on PBS and later other channels such as Comedy Central and IFC, where it runs uncut.

+The book Monty Python and the Holy Grail (Book) (titled Mønti Pythøn ik den Hølie Gräilen (Bøk) on the spine) was published by Methuen Publishing in 1977.
+The book includes two versions of the script - the 1973 first draft (titled Monty Python's Second Film) and the 1974 final draft - as well as various photographs and ancillary material such as the film's Statement of Financial Position and Cost of Production Statement.

+The film has been periodically re-released.
+A "21st anniversary edition" was released on video in 1995 with 24 seconds of extra footage.
+This version with a new stereo soundtrack was released in theatres starting 15 June 2001 in the United States.
+It was re-released on 14 October 2015 in the United Kingdom.
+It was re-released together with a special "quote-along" version in early December 2023 to celebrate its "48th-and-a-half anniversary".